|Fancy chalk graffiti on the exterior of a cafe.|

-With my bad spine, a hereditary condition for which a low inflammation diet manages to keep the pain under control, my stability is not the best, even with considerable exercise and walking.
-My spine is a fragile mess accounting for the reasons we don’t zip line, bungee jump, scuba dive and engage in similar types of activities.
+With my lousy spine, a hereditary condition for which a low inflammation diet manages to keep the pain under control, my stability is not the best, even with considerable exercise and walking.
+My spine is a fragile mess accounting for why we don’t zip line, bungee jump, scuba dive, and engage in similar activities.

 However, it hasn’t kept us from living life to the fullest as we’ve traveled the world.
-The only period of time I was unable to easily participate in some planned activities was when we were on the Mekong River cruise after I’d injured my spine in the pool in Bali, taking five months to heal.
-We avoided the participate in all of the other tours.
+The only time I was unable to participate in some planned activities quickly was when we were on the Mekong River cruise after I’d injured my spine in the pool in Bali, taking five months to heal.
+We avoided participating in all of the other tours.